centria/console/docs/part1.md

 Start by creating a GitHub account at <a href="https://github.com/"> https://github.com/ </a>.
 Programmers often use GitHub as a sort of code protfolio, so make sure to choose a username which you don't mind adding to your CV.

+If you already have a GitHub account, consider this exercise done, and use the one you have.

 <br><br>
 Git should be already installed on the schools's computers.
 We'll learn how to use the command line client of Git.